immadiuttej/QuickRallyCreate/README.md

 | I | Development End Date | For user stories, in MM/DD/YYYY format (can be left blank for tasks) |
 | J | Owner | Username for both user stories and tasks |

+- You can find a sample of how the excel should be constructed in the excel template folder.

 ## Sample Excel File Content

 | User Story or Task | Name | Description | Plan Estimate | Todo Hours | Estimate Hours | Release | Iteration | Development End Date | Owner |